wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Additionally, Kubernetes is typically run within one or more <a href="#Clouds">clouds</a>, which require considerable time to learn fully.

 <a name="CNCF"></a>

+Ideally, those who use Kubernetes would have specialists pave the way at each of the necessary steps to adopting Kubernetes.
+But that's not the case in most organizations.

 The (now removed) <a target="_blank" href="https://raw.githubusercontent.com/cncf/trailmap/master/CNCF_TrailMap_latest.png">Cloud Native Trail Map</a> lists this sequence:
    1. Containerization